TuckerL-OSU/CS361-GISTool-Group23/Unit Tests/README.md

 #### Conditions
 Image 1 and Image 2 should be the same image.
-Image 1 and Image 3 should be the same dimension, but contain different images.
+Image 1 and Image 3 should be the same dimensions, but contain different images.
 Image 1 and Image 4 should be different dimensions.

 #### Compilation